Transportation Strikes in France 2023

-The Palais Garnier Opera House is one of the top sights to visit in Paris.
+The Palais Garnier Opera House is one of Paris’s top sights to visit.
 We recommend visiting the Opera Garnier in the following Paris itineraries:

-The best way to enjoy the Opera Garnier is to attend a performance.
-The Palais Garnier Paris proposes classical and contemporary ballets.
-If you want to attend a ballet at Opera Garnier Paris, be sure to add something elegant to your Paris packing list!
+The best way to enjoy Opera Garnier is to attend a performance.
+The Paris Opera House proposes classical and contemporary ballets.
+If you want to attend a ballet at Palais Garnier, be sure to add something elegant to your Paris packing list!

-If you are fascinated by the Phantom of the Opera, then book the Opera Garnier night tour (guided).
-This Opera Garnier tour puts more emphasis on the Phantom of the Opera story and other mysteries, and you can visit the Phantom’s prívate box (not included in the day tour).
+If you are fascinated by the Phantom of the Opera, then book the Opera Garnier Mysteries guided tour.
+In addition to the history and Palais Garnier facts, this Opera Garnier tour puts more emphasis on the Phantom of the Opera story and other mysteries – Click here to book the Opera Garnier Mysteries guided tour

 A Peek Inside Palais Garnier

-The Palais Garnier is 154.9 meters long, 70.2 meters wide at the lateral galleries, 101.2 meters wide at the east and west pavilions.
+The Palais Garnier Opera House is 154.9 meters long, 70.2 meters wide at the lateral galleries, and 101.2 meters wide at the east and west pavilions.

 The façade and the interior have no space without decoration and symbolize the opulence of the Second Empire.
-Garnier combined masterfully the colors and textures offered by different kinds of marble and stones, porphyry, gilded bronze, iron framework, and other materials.
+Charles Garnier, the architect, combined masterfully the colors and textures offered by different kinds of marble and stones, porphyry, gilded bronze, iron framework, and other materials.

 The Grand Escalier (Grand Staircase)